Leftover Pulled Pork Chili

 Depending on how the protein is prepared will also change the outcome of the overall flavor profile of the chili.
 Smoked or grilled meats are great because of the added depth they provide.

-If you use ground meat, you’ll need to brown it before adding to your chili.
+If you use ground meat, you’ll need to brown it before adding to your chili, or you could try our over the top chili recipe.

 1. Saute